Generic selectors

 CASE REPORT

 The Department of Psychiatry at the Assam Medical College and Hospital received a referral call from the Medicine department for a 20-year-old man with a history of alleged suicidal attempts.
 He was an undergraduate student from a middle-class urban nuclear family who had attempted suicide at home after being threatened by one of his ex-boyfriend’s friends.
 It was looking like nothing but an adjustment disorder.
-On further query, the rudimentary matter was revealed with regard to his difficult coping mechanism, the struggle of being a homosexual, and the family dispute where the breakup finally flourished.
+On further inquiry, the rudimentary matter was revealed with regard to his difficult coping mechanism, the struggle of being a homosexual, and the family dispute where the breakup finally flourished.
 Unknowingly, his struggle started at 3 years of age, when he was more interested in girls’ toys and clothing and used to participate in bihu as a female dancer.
 He was scolded repeatedly for urinating, typically in a girl’s manner of urination.
 But from the age of 4 years, his likings again geared toward stereotypical male objects.
 Alcoholism in his father had caused disputes in the relationship between his parents right from childhood.
 From the age of 10, it was a difficult situation because his parents used to leave him and his brother alone for prolonged periods due to their jobs.
 The two kids had to stay with their maternal uncle.
 He was then transferred to a different school and lived in a boys’ hostel for 6 years, where he felt like an abandoned child because his parents visited infrequently.
 As a result, he repeatedly attempted deliberate self-harm out of loneliness and rage in the hostel.
 His self-gratification habit began in the eighth grade, was passed down from his dorm roommates, and was performed after watching heterosexual pornography.
 But, he tended to be friendlier with his female friends.
 Then, he was once more sent to a different school in class IX as his mother was not keeping well.
 Along with adjustment issues in a new school, teasing from an alcoholic father became a daily routine, which led to his suicide attempt.
 However, his interest in same-sex relationships began at the age of 16 years.
 At first, he didn’t grasp what gay orientation was, but one person on social media helped him.
 Following that, he dated that man for 3 months.
 After that, he started dating a man and he participated passively in sexual activity.
 For the last 1 year, their relationship was not in good shape, and it ended 2 weeks before after he caught his ex-boyfriend having relationships with multiple partners.
 He attempted suicide with the feeling of loneliness after the breakup, as his parents were also not supportive of his sexual orientation.

 On the International Personality Disorder Examination (IPDE) scale, his personality trait was found as borderline personality trait.